dclong/blog/misc/content/2016-11-22-parallel-computing-in-python.markdown

         it is best to move long-runing tasks to 3rd party code and calling it from a separate Python thread (rather than the GUI thread) so that it won't freeze your GUI.
+    - If multiple CPython threads share data and at least one of them write the data, **you still need to lock the data before writing** (no need to lock if the thread read data only) even if CPython has GIL.
+        To avoid slowing down your program,
+        **limit locking to the minimum scope**.

 2. Multiprocessing has much higher overhead than multithreading.
     It is rather inconvenient to share data among different processes.